H-0804

 Plain Language

-When a user could reasonably mistake the companion chatbot for a human, the operator must display a clear, conspicuous notification that the chatbot is AI-generated and not human.
-The notification must match the language of the interaction and be sized for easy readability.
-This is a conditional trigger — if the chatbot is clearly identifiable as AI from the outset, no disclosure is required.
-Compare to the minor-specific provision in § 4193b(c)(1), which imposes an unconditional immediate disclosure.
+When a user could reasonably mistake the companion chatbot for a human, the operator must provide a clear and conspicuous notification stating the chatbot is AI-generated and not human.
+The notification must be in the same language as the interaction and in a font size easily readable by the average viewer.
+This is a conditional trigger — if the chatbot already presents itself clearly as AI, no additional disclosure is required.
+Compare to the minor-specific unconditional disclosure in § 4193b(c)(1).

 Statutory Text